-With the cooling temperature and nice and crisp weather, Autumn is the perfect time to explore the outdoors and it’s changing scenery.
+With the cooling temperature and nice, crisp weather, Autumn is the perfect time to explore the outdoors and its changing scenery.
 If you are living in Tokyo and wondering about what to do on a day trip during the autumn season, you might want to visit some of these places.

 The leaves are changing into their golden shades, which is a great time to go hiking.
 If you don’t want to go too far but still want to enjoy the gorgeous season, here are 10 autumn leaves day trips for those who would like to enjoy autumn leaves.

 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!

 Autumn Leaves Day Trips